pyrsmk/panorama/README.md

 Compatible with modern browsers and IE > 8.

-Note : as stated on [caniuse.com](http://caniuse.com/#feat=css-canvas), background images in canvas are supported on Safari but this feature is not part of any spec
+Note : as stated on [caniuse.com](http://caniuse.com/#feat=css-canvas), background images in canvas are natively supported on Safari but this feature is not part of any spec

 Install
 -------